Since we should expect trials, we must prepare for them.

 Death is capitalized to personify it as an enemy that Jesus defeated.
 Asa faced the Ethiopians, and Death is an enemy we face.
 To illustrate the finality of Christ’s victory over Death, Revelation 20:14 says, “Death [is] cast into the lake of fire.”
 If a trial takes our lives, then God’s grace is sufficient through Christ’s victory over Death.
 Just as God fought for Asa and gave him the victory over the enemy he faced, so too has He fought for us and given us the victory over the enemy we face.

 Hebrews 11 contains a collection of the great men and women of faith.
 Toward the end of the chapter two groups are identified.
-The first group is in verses 33–35a:
+The first group:

 What a fantastic account of victories!
 This might be the most condensed list of triumphs in all of Scripture.
-Immediately after this though, the second group is listed in verses 35b–38:
+Immediately after this though, the second group:

 What a heavy account of sufferings!
 This might be the most condensed list of defeats in all of Scripture.
 Why the difference between the two groups?
 Did the second group lack faith?
 Were they lesser Christians than the first group?
 Not at all.
 They were wonderful men and women of God.
 For reasons not revealed, God allowed completely different outcomes for two equally faith-filled groups of people.
 From earth’s perspective, it looks as though God did not give the second group victories over the trials they faced, but from heaven’s perspective “the world was not worthy” of them.
 They were too good for this world, so God removed them from it.
 In Philippians 1:21, Paul said, “For to me, to live is Christ, and to die is gain” and they gained the victory of being ushered into heaven.

 Discussion Questions to Answer in the Comments Section

 - Have you been “building your walls” during times of peace?
 If yes, how?
 If not, how will you build in the future?